 Birds are also beneficial predators that feed on pest insects.
 Invite them into your gardens by installing bird baths, feeders and bird houses.

 |Ladybug larvae (good predator bug!)|

 You can also increase the population of natural predators like ladybugs by purchasing them, then releasing them in your gardens.
 Buy them from a reputable dealer to ensure you get healthy ladybugs.
 Check with your local garden center to see if they sell them.
 I’ve released ladybugs in my gardens for the past two years and have seen a noticeable decrease in pest problems.

 Complete elimination of pesky bugs in the garden isn’t a realistic goal.
 The key is to find a balance so that your plants will thrive despite having a few bugs munching on them.
 Mature, healthy plants can handle a minor pest problem; and with a healthy population of natural predators, nature will take it’s course.

 Bugs are a part of gardening, for better or worse.
 As a gardener, it’s a good idea to become familiar with the common pests in your area so that you can identify a potential problem early.
 Also know the beneficial insects so you don’t kill them by accident.
 Good luck, and continue to fight the good fight.

 - Natural Garden Pest Control Remedies And Recipes

-- How To Control Cabbage Worms In Your Garden
+- How To Release Ladybugs Into Your Garden

 What are the biggest bad bug nemeses in your garden?